 Hitch also wanted to build a house on top of Mount Rushmore, ideally designed by Frank Lloyd Wright, who was the height of fashion at the time.
 However, logistics thwarted his plans.
 The Rushmore authorities denied him access, and the story goes that he couldn’t afford the architect.
 So he had his art department mock up the famous heads on a sound stage at MGM, and design their own Wright-style house.
 They used matte images for the wide shots, built parts of the house in studios, and filmed interiors on set.

 In a movie that pre-dated the first Bond movie by three years, the house became a prototype for the ultimate villain’s lair – the mountaintop mansion of criminal mastermind, Philip Vandamm (played by James Mason).
 It was sleek, cool and sophisticated – and had Frank Lloyd Wright written all over it.
 Except it had nothing to do with him.
 Over the years, people have often asked where the Vandamm House is or was, and the reality is simple – in the imagination of the great Alfred Hitchcock.

-If you’d like to stay in a real Frank Lloyd Wright house, make sure you check out the Schwartz House in Wisconsin.
+Frank Lloyd Wright houses in movies… If you’d like to stay in a real Frank Lloyd Wright house, make sure you check out the Schwartz House in Wisconsin and the Eppstein House in Michigan.
 It may not be at the top of Mount Rushmore, and has never housed any villains (that we know of), but it’s a beautiful example of his work.
 To read about John Lautner’s movie homes, click here.
 For more Movie Atlas stories, click here.